This article, Making Peace With Celiac Disease, was first published in April 2017 and has been updated in September 2019.

 13. Feel Lucky

 Getting diagnosed with celiac disease is your body’s way of telling you something is desperately wrong and then showing you how to fix it.
-You are one of the lucky ones – you have the key to turning around your health for the better.
+It may be hard to see now, but you are one of the lucky ones.
+You have the key to turning around your health for the better.
 Don’t let this information go to waste.

 14. Embrace Change

 You will embrace the change in your diet and even find your calling as an integrative health coach and gluten-free blogger.
-You will go through personal and professional transformations.
-You totally got this!
+You will go through transformations that bring you personal and professional satisfaction like you’ve never experienced before.

 15. You’re Going to Be Just Fine